handyc/hanb/rust/README.md

 That file contains some info and instructions about the query language.

-## Hanb situations
+## Hanb explored maps
-Hanb universes can be serialized to situations.
+Hanb universes can be serialized to explored maps.
 Check `examples/example.hsit`.
-You can save situations from the repl with `save` and load one with `load`.
+You can save explored maps from the repl with `save` and load one with `load`.
 They store the state of the entire universe.

 This is basically a declarative language for hanb.